 During the program's four core courses, students will develop a vision for the future of education through an analysis of the issues and changes in both education and technology; apply principles of cognitive science; use of metrics to measure student, programmatic, and institutional achievement; and identify and use relevant technology in the service of better learning.
-Following the core, students will select a four-course concentration sequence in Curriculum and Instruction, Higher Education Administration, Learning Design and Technology, Online Teaching, and Teaching English to Speakers of Other Languages (TESOL).
-All students will complete a three-course Capstone sequence focused on educational research practices, research methodology, and research design.
-At the conclusion of the program, all students will complete an action-research project aimed at solving a real-world problem of practice.
+Following the core, students will select a five-course concentration sequence in Curriculum and Instruction, Learning Design and Technology, Online Teaching, and Teaching English to Speakers of Other Languages (TESOL).
+All students will complete a comprehensive Capstone course focused on educational research practices, research methodology, and research design.
+Students will propose an action-research project aimed at solving a real-world problem of practice.
+The M.Ed. program prepares students to move to leadership positions within their own education context, which may be in the K-12, corporate, training, military, online, post-secondary, or other education environments.
+Master of Education career opportunities include strengthening one's career as a teacher-leader, K-12 department chair, administrative leader, curriculum developer, corporate trainer, training leader, instructional designer, educational technologist, or military trainer, depending on a student's background and chosen area of concentration.